jararias/gisplit/README.md

 pred = gs.predict(data, sky_type_or_func=lambda df: df.sky_type.values)
 ```

+The `sky_type_or_func` argument accepts a Pandas Series or numpy 1-d array of CAELUS sky types with the same length as `data`, or a function that returns the sky type and receives `data` as input.

 > [!TIP]
 > If the sky type has been pre-computed, use it in `predict` because this accelerates the separation and eliminates the requirement of `longitude` and `ghicda`.

 > [!TIP]
-> If you are sure that the sky type is aligned with the rest of values in `data`, use the `.values` attribute of `sky_type` to prevent dataframe index alignment issues that can be raised eventually.
+> If you are sure that the sky type is aligned with the rest of values in `data`, use the `.values` attribute of `sky_type` to prevent dataframe index alignment issues that could be raised eventually.

-The `sky_type_or_func` argument accepts a Pandas Series or numpy 1-d array of CAELUS sky types with the same length as `data`, or a function that returns the sky type and receives `data` as input.

 > [!IMPORTANT]
-> The DataFrame should be full, that is, without time gaps.
-This is so because, during the prediction, GISPLIT
-uses moving windows to calculate variability indices that assume that the time series in the DataFrame are continuous
+> The data gaps in the input dataframe should be kept at a minimum because the sky-type classification and the components separation rely on variability indicators that are evaluated with centered moving windows.
+The data gaps may deteriorate the value of these indicators and, as a result, the model performance may be deteriorated as well.

 ##### Notes on the input dataframe's index